jaspervt/password/README.md

 ## Usage
 To use the scripts, clone the repository and navigate to the directory in your terminal.
 Then, run the desired script using Python.

+## Saved model
+The ModelNN.h5 is the trained model for neural network.
+This model is trained with 250 epochs with a batch size of 128.